In this guide I will show you how to take live photos on Apple iPhone.

-In this tutorial, I will show how you can take live photos on iPhone and share it with your near and dear ones.
+In this tutorial, I will show how you can take live photos on your iPhone and share them with your near and dear ones.

 What is iPhone’s Live Photo

-You can ask What is Live Photos on iPhone?
+You can ask what are Live Photos on iPhone?

 Live Photos on Apple iPhone